faayeq2/op-crank/README.md

-An assembler in C based on x86 architecture.
+An assembler in C based on the x86 architecture.
 # x86 Assembler